DromadaireFache/One-hour-lang/README.md

 ## Overview

 **1hr** is a minimalist stack-based programming language, created as part of a one-hour coding challenge.
 Only the `1hr.py` and `program.1hr` files were written within the hour-long challenge and were not altered afterwards.
 This `README.md` file and everything in `after-hour-showcases/` was written afterwards.
 Inspired by Forth and Tsoding's [Porth](https://gitlab.com/tsoding/porth), this language showcases simplicity and utility, interpreted directly via Python.
 Programs are written in `.1hr` files, featuring essential stack manipulation and arithmetic operations.
+Check out [this](https://github.com/DromadaireFache/1hr-language-vscode-extention.git) extension that provides language support and syntax highlighting for the 1hr programming language in Visual Studio Code.

 **No A.I. was used to enhance nor speedup the process of coding this language!**